middlendian/leader-labeler/README.md

 #### Any Pod Shutdown
 1. Receives SIGTERM
-2. Removes participation label immediately
-3. Releases the lease (if leader)
+2. Releases the lease (if leader)
-4. Terminates
+3. Terminates

 With `maxSurge: 100%` rolling updates, new pods are Ready and participating in the election **before** SIGTERM is sent to old pods.
 This ensures:
 - A successor is always available to take over leadership